openxc/vi-firmware/docs/config/code-examples.rst

    }

-After being transformed with the factor and offset for the signal from the configuration file, the value is passed to our handler function.
+After being transformed with the factor and offset for the signal from the configuration file, the value is passed to our decoder.
 We make whatever custom transformation required and return the new value.

-There are a few other valid type signatures for these :ref:`custom value handlers <value-handlers>` - for converting numeric values to boolean or state-based signals.
+There are a few other valid type signatures for these :ref:`custom value decoders <signal-decoders>` - for converting numeric values to boolean or state-based signals.

 Transformed with Signal Reference